spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

   >>> print(ra, dec, lam)
   (329.97260532549336, 372.0242999250267, 5.4176100046836675)

-The WFSS modes for NIRCam, MIRI and NIRISS have a slightly different calling structure.
+The WFSS modes for NIRCam, MIRI, and NIRISS have a slightly different calling structure.
 In addition to the (x, y) coordinates, they need to know other information about the spectrum or source object.
 In the JWST backward direction (going from the sky to the detector) the WCS model also looks for the wavelength and order and returns